gluster/distaf/README.md

 ========================================================

 DiSTAF is a test automation framework for distributed systems.
-Although the framework is written with glusterfs in mind, this can used for test automation of many distributed systems.
+Although the framework is written with glusterfs in mind, this can be used for test automation of many distributed systems.
 And this framework is written with portability in mind.
 It just needs ip addresses or resolvable hostnames of servers and clients.
 The servers and clients can be physical machines or vms or even linux conatiners.

 **About the name:**
 DiSTAF (or distaf) is short for Di'stributed Systems Test Automation Framework.
-Also distaff is a tool used in spinning which is designed to hold unspun fibres together keeping them untangled and thus easing the process of spinning.
+Also distaff is a tool used in spinning, which is designed to hold unspun fibres together keeping them untangled and thus easing the process of spinning.
 This frameowrk is trying to do just that, keeping the machines untangled and and easing the process of writing and executing the test cases.
 Hence the name DiSTAF (distaf)